Other / mixed grade configuration · Montgomery, AL

 What is the racial and ethnic makeup of Vaughn Road Elementary School?

-The largest demographic group at Vaughn Road Elementary School is African American at 88.8%.
-The school serves a diverse student body in Montgomery, AL.
+The largest demographic group at Vaughn Road Elementary School is African American at 88.8% of enrollment, in Montgomery, AL.

 What is the Resource Investment Index for Vaughn Road Elementary School?

-Vaughn Road Elementary School has a Resource Investment Index of 30/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Vaughn Road Elementary School has a Resource Investment Index of 30/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page